 Each of the following problems presents a dispute with two opposing viewpoints.
-For each, (1) indicate the disputed statement, being clear about each disputant's position concerning that statement along with the reasons (if given) each offers to justify their respective positions, and (2) explain whether the dispute is primarily (A) obviously genuine, (B) merely verbal, or (c) apparently verbal but really genuine (it will only be one of these).
+For each, (1) Indicate the disputed statement, (2) specify each disputant's position concerning that statement along with the reasons (if given) each offers to justify their respective positions, and (3) explain whether the dispute is primarily (A) obviously genuine, (B) merely verbal, or (c) apparently verbal but really genuine (it will only be one of these).